COLEEN SHIRIN MACPHERSON

 ARTISTIC DIRECTOR (CANADA / UK)

-Coleen is a Canadian playwright, director and actor and Artistic Director of emerging international theatre company, Open Heart Surgery Theatre.
+Coleen is a Canadian playwright, director and actor.
 As a half Parsi-Indian and half Irish theatre maker, a lot of her work with her company engages with ideas of cross-cultural collaboration.
 She has toured work in China, UK, France, Egypt and across Canada.
 She studied at Ecole Jacques Lecoq in Paris and was part of the school’s first writer’s program where she mentored with French playwright, Michal Azama.
 She also studied at the University of Toronto (Hons BA) and Concordia University and has worked with companies such as: Theatre Smith-Gilmour, Necessary Angel, Bad New Days, Why Not Theatre and Onelight Theatre.
 She was a core member of UK based international touring theatre company, Wet Picnic, touring shows across the UK and France.
 Her play, First Draft, was performed at Hart House Theatre (Toronto), the Camden People’s Theatre (Camden Fringe) and the Mimetic Festival (The Vaults) in London, UK.
 It later toured to Cairo, Egypt (Falaki Theater) with StudioZAT and was the first Canadian-Egyptian collaboration in November 2016.
 Coleen co- translated of Pier Paolo Pasolini’s Pylade with Adam Paolozza, which was performed by the Great Jones Repertory Company at La MaMa Off-Broadway in 2015 and is currently touring across Europe.

 Coleen directed and devised This is Why We Live, which premiered at Plateau 31 in Paris, in co-production with Théâtre de L’Enfumeraie in France and was further developed in Toronto at showcased at The Theatre Centre.
 She was an artist in residence at Old Vic New Voices in London, UK and also at Théâtre de L'Enfumeraie in Le Mans, France to develop this work.
 She was part of the Arcola Theatre's Writers' Group in London, UK and worked with international touring theatre company Wet Picnic, performing across the UK.